aydenp/Bank/README.md

 ## Contributing

 Feel free to contribute to the source code of Bank to make it something even better!
 Just try to adhere to the general coding style throughout, to make it as readable as possible.

+## License

+This project is licensed under the [MIT license](/LICENSE).
+Please make sure you comply with its terms while using the library.